Every Choice Is a Step: Honoring Survivor Decision-Making

 How to Recognize Coercive Control When Love Is the Bait

-Love shouldn’t feel like walking on eggshells.
-Dear Survivor, At first, it may have looked like devotion.
-The constant check-ins, the jealousies framed as care, the need to be with you all the time.
-It felt like intensity, passion, maybe even romance.
-Then came the slow unraveling of your freedom.
-They made your world smaller […]
+Love should never feel like walking on eggshells.
+It should not come with conditions and strings attached.
+Dear Survivor, At first, it may have looked like devotion, romance, infatuation, and even felt like love.
+The constant check-ins, the jealousies framed as care, the subtle sabotage, the need to be with you all the time.
+It

 How to Recognize Coercive Control When Love Is the Bait Read More »